Tanzania–Uganda Natural Gas Pipeline

 The Tanzania–Uganda Natural Gas Pipeline is a proposed natural gas pipeline, carrying natural gas from Tanzania to Uganda.

 Location

 The pipeline would start in Dar es Salaam, Tanzania's financial capital and largest city.
 It would travel north to Port Tanga.
 From Port Tanga, the pipeline would travel westwards to the lakeside city of Mwanza.
 From Mwanza, the pipeline would loop around Lake Victoria to the border town of Mtukula, where it would cross into Uganda, continuing through Masaka, before ending in Kampala, Uganda's capital and largest city, a total distance of approximately 1716 km.

-Other credible sources have suggested that the selected route might go underwater, through Lake Victoria, which would shave several hundred kilometers off the total distance.

 Overview

 As far back as May 2016, the government of Tanzania expressed their intention to build a natural gas pipeline to Uganda, to evacuate liquid natural gas for sale to their northern neighbor.

 Tanzania has proven natural gas reserves of 57 trillion cubic feet, with at least 49.5 trillion cubic feet of those reserves offshore in the Indian Ocean.

 In August 2018, the Tanzania Petroleum Development Corporation (TPDC), began to actively search for an expert to carry out a feasibility study to determine the most economic route for this pipeline and to determine the potential and size of the regional market for Tanzania's natural gas.

 The two countries agreed in 2016, to jointly develop the 1450 km East African Crude Oil Pipeline to bring land-locked Uganda's crude oil to the Tanzanian coast for export.
 In August 2018, the Uganda Minister of Energy, Irene Muloni, stated that the country was in direct talks with the Tanzanian government, regarding the importation of natural gas for use in Uganda's fledgling steel industry.
 Later that month, the two countries signed a definitive agreement to construct this gas pipeline.